Oily Skin Care Tips

-- Your skin looks shiny and greasy as the day wears on;
+- Your skin looks shiny and greasy soon after washing and gets worse as the day wears on;

 - There is often a heavy and greasy feel to your skin, even right after washing;

-- It’s hard to find the right skin care products because most products make your skin feel even oilier and greasier.
+- It’s hard to find the right skin care products because most products make an oily complexion feel even oilier and greasier.